tdwalsh5/ticket-lifecycle/README.md

 <img src="ticket-lifestyle-shot6.PNG" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The issue was determined and the online banking is now back up and running.
-The status is set to closed, and communication with the customer that the online banking should be back up and running has been made.
+  The issue was identified and resolved — the online banking system is now fully operational.<br><br>

+  The ticket status has been updated to <strong>Closed</strong>, and the customer has been informed that the service is back up and running.
 </p>
 <br />